aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to RTF" h2="Transform EML to RTF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This is often done to make the emails more compatible with different email clients or to make them easier to read.

+<h2>How Aspose.Total Helps for EML to RTF Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the tools they need to create, edit, and convert documents.
+It includes two APIs specifically designed for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to RTF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EML file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to RTF.
+Both APIs come under Aspose.Total for C++ package.
+This makes it easy to convert emails from one format to another without having to use multiple APIs.

+Aspose.Total for C++ also provides a number of other features that make it a great choice for developers.
+It supports a wide range of file formats, including Microsoft Office, OpenOffice, PDF, and more.
+It also provides a number of features for manipulating documents, such as text extraction, document comparison, and more.

+Overall, Aspose.Total for C++ is an excellent choice for developers who need to add email conversion features to their applications.
+It provides a comprehensive suite of APIs that make it easy to convert emails from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}